Insurance

 Which cover level do you recommend?

-Full Coverage Plus gives total peace of mind — no deposit, no excess, no exposure to the exclusion list.
-Full Coverage (SuperCDW) is the value option if you are comfortable with the €100 deposit hold on your card.
+Full Coverage Plus gives the widest protection, no deposit hold, no excess, and the widest damage coverage.
+It is the recommended tier in the booking flow.
+Full Coverage (SuperCDW) is the value option if you are comfortable with a typical €100 deposit hold on your card.
+It applies across the entire Montenegro car rental fleet.

 Is the deposit a charge?

-No — it is a hold on your card, not a charge.
-It is released when you return the car undamaged.
+No, it is a temporary hold on your card, released when you return the car undamaged.
 Full Coverage Plus requires no deposit at all.
+Confirm the exact hold amount when booking as it is set per vehicle.

 Does my credit card cover rental insurance?